mjsull/chromatiblock/README.md

 #### Direct download:

-Alternatively you can download and run the script from here
+Alternatively you can download and run the script from [here](https://github.com/mjsull/Chromatiblock/releases/download/0.3.0/Chromatiblock.py).
 #### requirements:

 cairosvg